 Our resource management tool can look at things like workload, which is captured in real-time and displayed in a color-coded chart that shows who is overallocated.
 From that same page, you can move assignments around to make sure that your team’s workload is balanced.
 Our cloud-based software is able to give you transparency into your project, so you’re there when your team needs you.

 If you’re a servant leader, then you’re obligated to provide your team with the tools they need to collaboratively work on their tasks and do their best work.
-ProjectManager.com is a cloud-based software that gives them a platform to communicate, manage tasks and track progress with real-time data so nothing falls through the cracks.
+ProjectManager is online software that gives them a platform to communicate, manage tasks and track progress with real-time data so nothing falls through the cracks.
 See how it can help you and your team by taking this free 30-day trial.